-Funding for the Community Innovation Fund will be limited to the BSIP finish date, March 2025.
-However, there may be instances where these transport initiatives prove to be viable beyond BSIP.
-The proposed timescale for this fund is set out below:
+Funding for the Community Innovation Fund will be limited to March 2025.
+However, there may be instances where these transport initiatives prove to be viable beyond March 2025.
+The proposed timescale for this fund is set out below;

-- Launch prospectus mid December 2022 - Bids into fund received 6 weeks after launch (likely end January earlier February 2023) - Determination grant offers 4 weeks after closing date (late February early March 2023) - Announce successful bidders (March 2023) - If applicable, CA procurement of service(s), 6 weeks (April 2023) - Services to commence (subject to bidders agreed schedule) April 2023. - Reopen fund April 2023
+- Launch prospectus January 2023 - Bids into fund received 4 weeks after launch (likely mid-February 2023) - Determination grant offers, 4 weeks after closing date (likely early March 2023) - Announce successful bidders (March 2023) - If applicable, CA procurement of service(s), 6 weeks (April 2023) - Services to commence (subject to bidders agreed schedule) April 2023. - Reopen fund April 2023